green-code-initiative/ecoCode/sonarqube-plugin-greenit/native-analyzer/codenarc-converter/CodeNarc/docs/codenarc-rules-ecocode.md

 *Since CodeNarc 2.2.1*

 When looking at the minSdkVersion and targetSdkVersion attributes for the <uses-sdk> in the AndroidManifest.xml file, the amplitude of supported platform versions should not be too wide, at the risk of making the app too heavy to handle all cases.
-It is worth notice that this smell may contradicts with the Aging devices social smell.

 Example of violations: